Bridge Loans in North Carolina: How to Unlock Home Equity to Buy Before You Sell

 Who provides bridge loans in North Carolina?

 In North Carolina, the availability of bridge loans may be somewhat limited due to the specific underwriting requirements associated with this type of loan.
-Exploring options with various lenders is a good idea if you’re considering a bridge loan.
+Exploring options with various lenders is a good idea if you’re considering this financing solution.
 The most common sources for bridge loans in the state include:

-- Hard-money lenders: These are private investors or companies that offer loans based on property value rather than solely on borrower creditworthiness.
+• Hard-money lenders: Hard money lending institutions in North Carolina offer loans based on property value rather than solely on borrower creditworthiness.

 Some modern real estate companies also offer services to help you find a bridge loan, streamlining the gap between buying and selling a home.
 More details on this will be provided later in the post.